phw/picard-plugins-registry/registry_lib/picard/README.md

 ## Maintenance

-These files should be copied **without modification**.
-If changes are needed, make them in the Picard repository first, then copy the updated files here.
+These files are copied **without modification** from the Picard repository.
+The relative imports (`.constants`) work in both contexts.

 To update:
 ```bash